Why Bill on Demand?

 There’s a comprehensive list of appliances and information about their efficiency.
 If you’re shopping for appliances, we recommend looking for the Energy Star label, as it will be among the most efficient.

-In addition, Platte-Clay has an energy demand calculator, which at present shows the kw required to power a number of appliances and will be providing information over the coming months to help members understand how appliances affect demand.
+In addition, Platte-Clay has an energy demand calculator, which at present shows the kw required to power a number of appliances.

 How much do lights affect my demand?